hascheel/ng-material-tic-tac-toe-example/README.md

 # NgMaterialTicTacToe

 A simple tic tac toe game embedded in Angular and using Angular Material.
-The code follows a tutorial at Okta's blog: https://developer.okta.com/blog/2020/01/21/angular-material-login.

 You can view a demo [here](https://ng-material-tic-tac-toe.web.app/)